 Also, it is a common knowledge across all physical sports and activities that the long-term results of high volume training do not improve proportionally to the effort.
 If such training continues the performance levels off and it often leads to chronic injuries.
 As a part of my exploration I made another baffling discovery: track and field athletes set a number of world records after injuries when they were forced to stop the training.

 The Ballroom Dancing

 I was introduced to ballroom dancing on a cruise ship; my first teachers were world-champion dancers Bob Powers and Julia Gorchakov.
 When one night at dinner I queried my tablemates how I might learn to dance like Mr. Powers, the reaction was intense and frankly a little hostile.
 One man, visibly annoyed, told me that I would “never be able to move like him,” and that if I “hadn’t started that sort of thing as a kid, forget it.”
-I cannot simply accept the idea “you are too old or not born for that” and I realized if I want to overcome this challenge I have to go against the flow and rewrite the conventional script that genetic composition and/or age bracket is the only answer.
+I was never able to accept the idea “you are too old or not born for that” and I realized if I want to overcome this challenge I have to go against the flow and rewrite the conventional script that genetic composition and/or age bracket is the only answer.

 Looking for Answers

 As I continue to compete in long distance running and triathlons I was looking to find answers to the question if some of us are lucky with God-given abilities and others are left to live with their own limitations.
 If the elite dancers, runners or swimmers are able to make their bodies to outperform the competition are these skills trainable?
 As incredible it sounded then the answer today is yes!
 My study of kinesiology, the science of human movement and anatomy led me into area of functional movement including the aspects of kinesthetic awareness and neuromuscular efficiency.